 Above: The Bridge Inn at Horton bridge - photo by Trevor Pearce-Jones and reproduced by kind

-Bridge several miles west of Honey Street - between the two the canal twists and turns and
+Bridge several miles west of Honey Street - between the two the canal

 winds its way through lovely countryside to follow the contour line, rather like the reaches of the South Oxford canal above Fenny

 Compton.
-There are no canalside villages here, just hills to the north of the canal which are part of the Wiltshire Wolds, and rolling fields
+There are no canalside villages here, just hills to the north of the canal which are part of the Wiltshire Wolds, rolling fields

 and woods which fall away gently from the canal bank to the south.